-- The copies of the village development plan will be distributed among the District heads of the Departments and the politicians seeking their financial commitments.
+- The copies of the village development plan will be distributed among the District heads of Departments and the politicians, seeking their financial commitments.

-- The development plan will be introduced to the public of the village with the participation of the Central and Provincial public officers.
+- The development plan will be introduced to the people of the village with the participation of the Central and Provincial Public Officers.